-Arbutus Biopharma Corporation (the "Company" or "Arbutus") is a clinical-stage biopharmaceutical company dedicated to discovering, developing and commercializing a cure for people with chronic hepatitis B virus ("HBV") infection.
+Arbutus Biopharma Corporation (the "Company" or "Arbutus") is a clinical-stage biopharmaceutical company primarily focused on developing a cure for people with chronic hepatitis B virus ("HBV") infection.
 The Company is advancing multiple drug product candidates that may be combined into a potentially curative regimen for chronic HBV infection.
+Arbutus has also initiated a drug discovery and development effort for treating coronaviruses, including COVID-19.